Quantum Origami: Transversal Gates for Quantum Computation and Measurement of Topological Order: Abstract

 \section{Abstract}

 In topology, a torus remains invariant under certain non-trivial transformations known as modular transformations.
-In the context of topologically ordered quantum states of matter, these transformations encode the braiding statistics and fusion rules of emergent anyonic excitations and thus serve as a diagnostic of topological order.
+In the context of topologically ordered quantum states of matter supported on a torus geometry in real space, these transformations encode the braiding statistics and fusion rules of emergent anyonic excitations and thus serve as a diagnostic of topological order.
 Moreover, modular transformations of higher genus surfaces, e.g.~a torus with multiple handles, can enhance the computational power of a topological state, in many cases providing a universal fault-tolerant set of gates for quantum computation.
-However, due to the intrusive nature of modular transformations, which abstractly involve global operations and manifold surgery, physical implementations of them in local systems have remained elusive.
-Here, we show that by folding manifolds, modular transformations can be applied in a single shot by independent local unitaries, providing a novel class of transversal logic gates for fault-tolerant quantum computation.
+However, due to the intrusive nature of modular transformations, which abstractly involve global operations, physical implementations of them in local systems have remained elusive.
+Here, we show that by engineering an effectively folded manifold corresponding to a multi-layer topological system, modular transformations can be applied in a single shot by independent local unitaries, providing a novel class of transversal logical gates for fault-tolerant quantum computation.
 Specifically, we demonstrate that multi-layer topological states with appropriate boundary conditions and twist defects allow modular transformations to be effectively implemented by a finite sequence of local SWAP gates between the layers.
 We further provide methods to directly measure the modular matrices, and thus the fractional statistics of anyonic excitations, providing a novel way to directly measure topological order.

-A profound property of topologically ordered quantum states of matter is the existence of topologically protected degeneracies when the system resides on a topologically non-trivial space, such as a torus.
-Remarkably, these degenerate states are indistinguishable by any local operator, and thus can be exploited for both passive and active approaches to robust quantum error correction (QEC) and quantum computation \cite{Nayak:2008dp,fowler2012}.
-The topologically protected states can be manipulated by topologically protected unitary transformations, which correspond to \it modular transformations\rm.
-These are elements of the mapping class group (MCG) of the space, which consist of smooth deformations of the geometry that bring the system back to itself, modulo those that are continuously deformable to the identity map.
+A more general theory of transversal gates and the deep connection to anyon symmetry transformation and symmetry-enriched topological orders is also discussed.